My Dog’s Nose Is Hot – Is He Sick?

 Why Do Dogs Lick Their Noses?

 Dogs literally lick their noses hundreds of times in a single day.
 Have you ever noticed that?
 Why do they lick their noses so frequently?
 In order to keep them moist and to clean away debris.
 Your dog’s nose should always be wet.
-If it’s not, he could be dehydrated and lack the moisture needed to keep his nose moist and clean.
-So, is a dry nose a sign of trouble?
+If it’s not, he could be dehydrated and lack the moisture needed to keep him have a clean and moist nose.
+So, is a dog’s dry nose mean trouble?
 Not necessarily.
 A dog’s nose can become try if the environment is dry.
 It can also become dry from electric heat in the winter, or from laying near the fireplace to stay warm, etc. All of these can make your pup’s nose dry.
 His nose will probably become wet again after he moves away to a more humid environment, gets a drink, licks his nose, etc.

 As wondrous as a dog’s nose is, can it be an alert that your dog may be getting sick?
 Let’s take a look.